 For presentations, practice with someone you trust.
-Have them give you feedback on posture, voice and eye
+Have them give you feedback on posture, voice and eye such as slow-motion, split screen and drawing tools.

 Use a mirror or take video of yourself practicing the activity.
 There are many apps that can help with video analysis,